acganesh/euler/README.md

 # project-euler

 Solutions to various Project Euler problems.
-Code is primarily in Python, but there are a few solutions in various other languages (Haskell, Clojure, Rust, C++, etc.)
+Code is primarily in Python and Haskell, but there are a few solutions in various other languages (Clojure, Rust, C++, etc.)

 ![Project Euler badge](https://projecteuler.net/profile/acganesh.png)